rstudio/team-admin.rstudio.com/docs/rstudio-package-manager/install-rspm.md

 * Organizes packages in a central repository
 * Performs automatic versioning of the entire repository
 * Tracks package usage statistics and metrics
-* Integrates with with R, RStudio Server Pro, and RStudio Connect
+* Integrates with with R, RStudio Workbench, and RStudio Connect